 7. Incomplete sentences or thoughts

-Children with LPD will often not finish their sentences.
+Children will often not finish their sentences.
 They will also give disjointed pieces of information that may have meaning to them, but the context isn't always clear to the listener.
 The same pattern can occur in written expression.

 8. Pragmatic Problems; disruptive behaviour